SyedShaeelAhmad/breast-cancer-ml/README.md

 - Source: scikit-learn breast cancer dataset
 - Samples: 569
-- Features: 30 numerical features related to cell nuclei
+- Features: 30 numerical features related to cell nuclei The dataset used in this project is included as `Breast_cancer_data.csv` for reproducibility and further analysis.

 ##  Workflow
 1. Data Loading & Exploration